Akalanka-1996/image_splicing_detection/README.md

 ```

 Then go to the localhost:8080 and upload an image (JPG or PNG) through the form.
-When you click the submit button, the respective result for a particular image will be displayed.
+When you click the submit button, the respective result for a particular image will be displayed.<br><br>